kaushalbundel/kaushalbundel.page/content/posts/emacs-using-eww.md

       - Open Eww: M-x Eww
       - Open a new Eww buffer: C-u M-x Eww
       - Quit Eww: q
+      - To make the page readable by focusing on the content: R

 (2) Copy links